sofiamay/starwars-character-app/README.md

 ### Characters
 1. totalCharacters
-2. charactersToDisplay: A list of characters.
+2. currentCharacters: A list of characters.
 Each character has the following data, according to the Star Wars API schema:
     - name
     - height
     - mass
     - hair_color
     - skin_color
     - eye_color
     - birth_year
     - gender
     - homeworld (URL for requeset for homeworld)
     - films []
     - species []
     - vehicles []
     - starships []
     - created
     - edited
     - url

     Additionally:
     - photo: Photo: retrieved from unsplash and cropped, so all character photos have equal dimensions
     - We could also optionally provide our own id for each character

-## Photo
+### Photo

 1. status: null | 'success' | 'error'

 2. error: string - error message to display

 3. data: based on unsplash API format
     -  id: number
     - slug: string